 Watering geraniums properly is important when you’re trying to get them to grow strong.
 Annual geraniums should have their soil checked on a weekly basis to see if the top inch is dry.

-When the top inch of soil is dry, you’re going to want to water the geraniums.
+When the top inch of soil is dry, you’re going to want to water them.
 Perennial geraniums are a little bit different since you’re supposed to keep the soil consistently moist during the first season that you’re taking care of them.

-Perennial geraniums might be a little bit needy during that first season, but they’re going to be very easy to care for after that.
-In fact, these geraniums should be able to survive by only being watered by rainfall unless there is a drought once they have been established.
+Perennials might be a little bit needy during that first season, but they’re going to be very easy to care for after that.
+In fact, they should be able to survive by only being watered by rainfall unless there is a drought once they have been established.

 In the event of a drought, you’re going to want to check on your perennial geraniums and water them as normal.
 Other than that, they’re very easy to care for and shouldn’t give you any problems.